jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 If your instance does not have a public IP address assigned to it, you will be unable to SSH from your workstation (or anywhere else outside of Jetstream2, unless you are using another instance within the same allocation that *does* have a public ip as a tunnel point or jump host).
 {: .note}

-Exosphere instances support SSH connections with both password and [public key](https://kb.iu.edu/d/aews) authentication.
+Exosphere instances support SSH connections with both passphrase and [public key](https://kb.iu.edu/d/aews) authentication.
 You probably already have an SSH client on your computer, included with your operating system.
 You can use this to connect to your instance.
 MacOS users can SSH from the Terminal app, and practically every Unix/Linux system has command-line SSH support.
 Windows 11 and Windows 10 (build 1809 and later) have a standard SSH client accessible in the Command Prompt and Powershell, although you may need to [enable it in the settings](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
 If your Windows version is too old, or you want a more customizable environment, these resources may be useful:

 - [PuTTY](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui), a free SSH client and `xterm` terminal emulator for Windows and Unix.
 - [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

-### SSH Password Authentication
+### SSH Passphrase Authentication

-Password authentication is enabled on Exosphere-created instances by default.
+Passphrase authentication is enabled on Exosphere-created instances by default.
 To connect to your instance, simply execute (where `<PUBLIC_IP>` is replaced with your instance's public ip address, e.g. `149.165.0.0`)
 ```
 ssh exouser@<PUBLIC_IP>
 ```